On the number and size of Markov equivalence classes of random directed acyclic graphs: Tower decomposition of

-In the following, we provide two ways of forming equivalence classes for labeled \DAGsc apart from the Markov equivalence relation given in the introduction.
-We start with a poset decomposition, which can be found for example in Section~3 of \cite{BT:NoteMECS}.
+In the following, we provide a natural way of forming equivalence classes for labeled \DAGsc apart from the Markov equivalence relation given in the introduction.
+We partition directed acyclic graphs according to their vertex heights, i.e.\ the length of the longest directed path to a sink in the \DAG starting from a given site $v$.
+A version of this construction can be found for example in Section 4 of \cite{M:ShapeDAG}. \\